 Choose what to do with your messages after your POP client or device receives them.

 Fetch time: In this, you have to set a time for fetching the emails from the mailbox to the helpdesk.

 Fetch Emails (No.): Here you have to set the number of emails to fetch a single time in the helpdesk.

 Helpdesk action: Here you have to select the action of the helpdesk for the emails to be fetched.

-Default Group: Here you have to choose default group in which these mails to be assigned.
+Default Group: Here you have to choose the default group in which these emails are to be assigned.

 Status: You have to set the status as enable or disable of this mailbox.

 Admin can see the activities in this section.
 Admin can also delete the Activities.

 Admin can create SLA Policies from here.
 With the help of these SLA policies, Customers want to know when they can expect a response and resolution from you when they submit a support request.
 A service level agreement (SLA) policy lets you set standards of performance for your support team.
 You can set SLA policies for the time within which agents should respond, resolve tickets based on ticket priorities, and set up automatic escalation rules to notify specific agents about SLA violations.

 Add SLA: At first, Admin have to set the name and description of SLA